runwayml/learn/docs/your-account.md

 ## Sign In
 [Sign in](https://account.runwayml.com/) to your RunwayML account.

+## Upgrade Your RunwayML Plan
+Subscribe to the Creator Plan for access Training Experiments Beta, $10 in free credits, 25% bonus on new credits purchases, 8GB of active storage to save your datasets, and access to additional new features as they are released.
+To upgrade your Free Plan to the Creator Plan, visit the RunwayML User Dashboard](https://account.runwayml.com/).

 ## Add Credits
 To add credits to your account:
 1. Visit the RunwayML [User Dashboard](https://account.runwayml.com/) and log in with your account credentials.*